Cobblestone Society By Laws

 Section 2.
 Annual meetings: There will be an Annual Meeting of the Society at the direction of the Board of Trustees for election of Officers and Trustees, receiving reports, and the transaction of any other business.

 Section 3.
 Special meetings: A special meeting of the Society may be called at the discretion of the Board of Trustees.
 Upon the written request of 15 members of the Society, the Board of Trustees shall be required to call a special meeting of the Society for a specific purpose.
 Notice of any special meeting shall be given in the same manner as notice for the Annual Meeting.

 Section 4.
-Meeting Notification: Notice of a Membership Meeting shall be distributed to the last recorded address of each member at least 15 days and not more than 30 days before the time appointed for the meeting.
+Meeting Notification: Notice of an Annual Meeting shall be distributed to the last recorded address of each member at least 15 days before the time appointed for the meeting.
 All notices of the meeting shall set forth the date, location, time, and purpose of the meeting.

 Section 5.
-Agenda: The agenda for all Membership Meetings will be established by the President and will be provided to the membership no less than fifteen (15) days before any Membership Meeting.
+Agenda: The agenda for all Annual Meetings will be established by the President and will be provided to the membership no less than fifteen (15) days before any Annual Meeting.